For urgent consular assistance call

 More information:

-If you have a disability, you may find accessibility standards are different from Australia.
+If you have a disability, you may find accessibility standards differ from Australia's.
 Don't assume that hotels will be accessible.

 Access to buildings, footpaths and road crossings may be difficult.